Enso21/Stories/docs/markdown/charlotte-quotes.md

 > "I'm on the internet; I don't have a single original thought."

-> "I'm live in a world of flavor...
+> "I live in a world of flavor...
 Flavor maxing."

 > It's so culturally significant because everyone thinks the fox is hot.